jsr6720/goodreads-csv-to-md/posts/2016-07-13-the-body-fat-solution.md

 ## My Review 5/5

+### Date Read
+2016/07/13

+### Date Added
+2016/10/11

-This is a great a book that blends the life approach of "Think and Grow Rich" with the way the mind works with eating.
+My Thoughts: This is a great a book that blends the life approach of "Think and Grow Rich" with the way the mind works with eating.
 Lots of good advice.<br/><br/>To say it only focuses on food, diet and exercise is selling the book short.
 Really dives deep on mindset needed for long term healthy living.

 ---